GHUCCTS

 • Application Process

-We are pleased to announce a supplemental round of Georgetown-Howard Universities Center for Clinical and Translational Science (GHUCCTS) KL2 awards with this call for new applications FOR GEORGETOWN UNIVERSITY (MEDICAL CENTER, GUMC) EMPLOYED FULLTIME FACULTY (only).
+We are pleased to announce the next round of Georgetown-Howard Universities Center for Clinical and Translational Science (GHUCCTS) KL2 awards with this call for new applications.
+Full applications will be due on August 5, 2024, with an anticipated appointment date in October 2024.

 • Applicant demographic information